 Finding the Right Tool.
 WebTools4U2Use will introduce you to a lot of different, powerful, useful tools.But... how do you choose the right one?
 By Task This mindmap by Toy Waterman provides a basic list of webtools from which to choose those most appropriate to different kinds of classroom activities.
 Click on the + near each type of activity to see some of the best tools for that task.

 Meaningful Technology Tools - PearlTrees.
 Author: Joseph CountrymanResource LocationPearltreesBrief Description Pearltrees is a free online tool that lets users organize content that is of interest to them.
 Users create collections that can contain web pages, photos, files and notes.
 These collections can then be shared via the internet to desktop computers and mobile devices.

-I love the fact that our kids can create the next movie with students across the country.
+I love that our kids can create the next movie with students across the country.
 I love that our kids can challenge other student-created robots with children in China.
 All of these examples are real experiences already in progress with students using technology.
 They are real experiences that push our students to enhance their creativity, their problem solving skills, their collaboration and their digital literacy.

 Common excuses for the limited use of technology to support instruction include shortage of computers, lack of computer skill and computer intimidation.
 While these could affect the success of technology integration, it should be acknowledged that the degree of success teachers have in using technology for instruction could depend in part on their ability to explore the relationship between pedagogy and technology.
 The article shows that technology integration is narrowly perceived and that such a perception might hinder teachers’ understanding of the scope of technology in education.

 Technology integration should be considered along with issues involved in teaching and learning.
 Such issues include developing learning objectives, selecting methods of instruction, feedback, and evaluation and assessment strategies including follow-up activities.
 Ahmed%20ASan%20Vol2%20Issue2.pdf.
 1111.pdf.
 Er_2.pdf.
 Kay & Knaack (2007) Appendix B - Learning Object Evaluation Metric.
 Kay_2011_CHB_WBLT_Evaluation_Scale.pdf.
 Kay_2013_JILR_WBLT_InstructionConstructivism.pdf.

 2015 – Finalists.
 EdTech Digest Awards Program 2015 | Continuing a Transformation With this year’s program we are shining a spotlight on the best and brightest tools, leaders, and trendsetters pushing forward today’s education revolution.
 The finalists and winners below are part of a greater story of 21st-century education transformation.
 In keeping with the mission of EdTech Digest, we are proud to share these cool tools, bold leaders and innovative trendsetters that we hope will inspire learners and leaders everywhere.

 The people behind these methods, ideas, apps, platforms, products, services, and environments for learning — are getting workable technology solutions for education widely known about and well thought of.
-They are reshaping the education culture, and they are creating a new and better future for students everywhere. =COOL TOOL AWARDS (Finalists listed below – winners marked with *) Sensei from Edmentum E. J. The Teacher's Guides To Technology And Learning.
+They are reshaping the education culture, and they are creating a new and better future for students everywhere.
+We are very excited to recognize them and we salute them for their achievements. =COOL TOOL AWARDS (Finalists listed below – winners marked with *) Sensei from Edmentum E. J. The Teacher's Guides To Technology And Learning.
 Welcome to the official guide to technology and learning by Edudemic!

 This part of Edudemic is meant to offer you, the teacher, some of the best and most popular resources available today.
 We’ve combed through hundreds of resources in order to narrow down our guides into something easy to read, easy to use, and easy to share.
 Below are links to the guides we have made so far.
 They’re always a work in progress so be sure to let us know if we missed something or if you have more resources you want us to call out in the guides.
 We’re always looking for the best and most useful resources so don’t be shy, share!